 These grow about 10 to 16 inches tall then trail down over the sides.
 The quickest growing are usually the F1 hybrids because they are more vigorous and disease resistant.

-These varieties are also great for high sided containers too!
+Tumbler varieties are great for high sided containers too!

-- The main issue with hanging baskets is space – there isn’t enough of it!
+- The main issue with hanging baskets is space – there isn’t enough of it for roots!

 - Soil dries out very quickly on a hot day which stresses tomato plants.

 - Baskets have to be watered more regularly than most other containers.